-Research keywords: machine learning, automated reasoning, formal knowledge representation, affective computing, linked data and the semantic web
+Research keywords: machine learning, automated reasoning, knowledge representation, affective computing, and the semantic web

 - Horvat, M., Dobrinić, M., Novosel, M., & Jerčić, P. (2018).
 Assessing emotional responses induced in virtual reality using a consumer EEG headset: A preliminary report.
 In 41st International Convention on Information and Communication Technology, Electronics and Microelectronics MIPRO 2018.